drsantam/indiprom/modules/contrib/charts/README.txt

          "npm-asset"
      ],
-4: In the "installer-paths" section in the "extra" of your project composer.json file, ensure you have an the types drupal-library, bower-asset, and npm-asset.
+4: In the "installer-paths" section in the "extra" of your project composer.json file, ensure you have the types drupal-library, bower-asset, and npm-asset.
    For example:
      "web/libraries/{$name}": [
          "type:drupal-library",